cemsbr/yala/README.rst

     isort
     pycodestyle

-Or even a mix of both: multiple linters in multiple.
+Or even a mix of both: multiple linters in multiple lines.

 Hacking: Adding a linter